yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/Overview.rst

 their distinction lies in the targeted applications.
 The term "PRU subsystem" is used for broad market (or non-industrial) applications, while the term "ICSS" is used for industrial applications.
-The ICSS is supported with ICE and IDK boards and Industrial Software Kit.
+The ICSS is supported on applicable processors with ICE and IDK boards and Industrial Software Kit.

 Is TI providing libraries for the PRU?
 """"""""""""""""""""""""""""""""""""""